CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     ```

-    This will create a `matrix.txt` file of 36 x 36 cells.
+    This process generates a `matrix.txt` file, containing the results of 36 x 36 pairwise comparisons, calculated using the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) metric.

     --8<-- "tbl/matrix.md"